whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 {{< next-page-textbook title="Theories of Well-Being" url="/theories-of-wellbeing" >}}

-{{< how-to-cite authors="Chappell, R.Y., Meissner, D., and Gustafsson, J." >}}
+{{< how-to-cite authors="Chappell, R.Y. and Meissner, D." >}}

 {{< button >}}

 ## Resources and Further Reading

+- John Broome (1987).
+[Utilitarianism and Expected Utility](https://doi.org/10.2307/2026999), _The Journal of Philosophy_ 84 (8): 405–422.
+- John Broome (1991). _Weighing Goods: Equality, Uncertainty and Time_.
+Blackwell.
 - Krister Bykvist (2010). _[Utilitarianism: A Guide for the Perplexed](https://www.bloomsbury.com/us/utilitarianism-a-guide-for-the-perplexed-9780826498090/)_.
 Continuum.
 - Robert Goodin (1995). _[Utilitarianism as a Public Philosophy](https://www.cambridge.org/core/books/utilitarianism-as-a-public-philosophy/DFAF4F0BDBA6B06F9BCB1DDC3D0A26A7)_.
 Cambridge University Press.
 - Caspar Hare (2016).
 [Should We Wish Well to All?](http://dx.doi.org/10.1215/00318108-3624764), _Philosophical Review_ 125(4): 451–472.
+- John C. Harsanyi (1955).
+[Cardinal Welfare, Individualistic Ethics, and Interpersonal Comparisons of Utility](https://www.jstor.org/stable/1827128), _The Journal of Political Economy_ 63 (4): 309–321.
+- John C. Harsanyi (1977). _Rational Behavior and Bargaining Equilibrium in Games and Social Situations_.
+Cambridge University Press.
 - Katarzyna de Lazari-Radek & Peter Singer (2017).
 Chapter 2: Justifications, in _[Utilitarianism: A Very Short Introduction](https://global.oup.com/academic/product/utilitarianism-a-very-short-introduction-9780198728795?cc=de&lang=en&)_.
 Oxford University Press.
 - J.J.C.
 Smart (1973).
 An outline of a system of utilitarian ethics, in J.J.C.
 Smart & Bernard Williams, _[Utilitarianism: For and Against](https://www.cambridge.org/core/books/abs/utilitarianism/an-outline-of-a-system-of-utilitarian-ethics/8DE8362FF43188D53C855A70C70223E2)_.
 Cambridge University Press.
-- John Broome (1987).
-Utilitarianism and Expected Utility, _The Journal of Philosophy_ 84 (8): 405–422.
-- John Broome (1991). _Weighing Goods: Equality, Uncertainty and Time_.
-Blackwell.
-- Johan E. Gustafsson (2022). _Money-Pump Arguments_.
-Cambridge University Press.
-- John C. Harsanyi (1955).
-Cardinal Welfare, Individualistic Ethics, and Interpersonal Comparisons of Utility, _The Journal of Political Economy_ 63 (4): 309–321.
-- John C. Harsanyi (1977). _Rational Behavior and Bargaining Equilibrium in Games and Social Situations_, Cambridge University Press.
-- Niels Erik Jensen (1967).
-An Introduction to Bernoullian Utility Theory: I. Utility Functions, _Swedish Journal of Economics_ 69 (3): 163–183.
-- John von Neumann and Oskar Morgenstern (1944). _Theory of Games and Economic Behavior_.
-Princeton University Press.

 [^1]: Daniels, N. (2020).
 [Reflective Equilibrium](https://plato.stanford.edu/archives/sum2020/entries/reflective-equilibrium/). _The Stanford Encyclopedia of Philosophy_.
 Edward N. Zalta (ed.).
 [^2]: That is not to say that either answer is in fact equally good or correct, but just that you should expect it to be difficult to _persuade_ those who respond to the conflicts in a different way than you do.